mikeesto/ai-horde-text-ui/README.md

 # AI Horde Text UI

+The [AI Horde](https://stablehorde.net/) is a crowdsourced distributed cluster of text generation workers.

-A web UI for interacting with the AI Horde's text generation models
+This is a web UI built with SvelteKit for interacting with the AI Horde's text generation models.